 Chapter 2: Car Troubles

 Chokan looked human enough with his eyes closed, even handsome too.
 His hands were folded neatly against his abdomen.
 Layla let her eyes roam over his body.
-Well built, tall and olive complexion.
+Well built, tall, and olive complexion.
 She smirked uneasily when he stirred slightly, it looked like he was dozing lightly but she couldn’t tell.
-Janka on the other hand roiled and quivered beneath his folded hands as if she was hard at work doing only god knows what that work might be.
-Layla cautiously tip toed closer to them and leaned in to take a better look.
+Janka on the other hand roiled and quivered beneath his folded hands as if she was hard at work doing the only God knows what that work might be.
+Layla cautiously tiptoed closer to them and leaned in to take a better look.